 Even more worrying was the fact that they had lost their last two series against South Africa in the most humiliating fashion.
 In 1937 they lost 2-1, at home, against Phil Nel’s Springboks but were completely outplayed with the South Africans scoring 5 tries to 0 in the 3rd test.
 In 1949 they were humiliated 4-0, away from home, complaining bitterly, afterwards, about the South African referees.

-They were nerve-racked about the upcoming tour after the 1955 Wallabies revealed certain deficiencies among the All Blacks in a test series and it was a seriously concerned New Zealand that awaited a Springboks side who had also outclassed all opposition during an end of year tour to the UK and France in 1951/2; losing only one match against London Counties during the entire tour of 31 matches.
+They were nerve-racked about the upcoming tour after the test series against the 1955 Wallabies revealed certain deficiencies among the All Blacks.
+It was a seriously concerned New Zealand that awaited a Springboks side who had also outclassed all opposition during an end of year tour to the UK and France in 1951/2; losing only one match against London Counties during the entire tour of 31 matches.
 South Africa was the most feared opponent and the biggest challenge/price in world rugby, by far, and the whole New Zealand nation went into a nerve-wracked state of anticipation and a fever-liked preparation for the oncoming series.
 Warwick Roger (Old heroes) writes;

 Before the season started I went to hear Bob Scott (fullback of the 1949 All Black side to South Africa) and the radio commentator Winston McCarthy talk, one evening, about the coming tour.
 Scott held our interest with his low-keyed analysis of what went wrong in 1949 and what was needed to put things right in 1956.
 McCarthy was spell-binding as he catalogued the sins of the South African referees, the wiliness of Danie Craven – “This is a man who speaks with three tongues in his cheek,” said McCarthy, rolling his eyes and wagging his finger.
 Both were adamant that New Zealand had to defeat the Springboks if rugby were to survive and flourish in New Zealand.
 My hero Bob Scott cried visible tears as he told how he missed kick after kick at goal in 1949.